mrsilver76/plex-autoshutdown/README.md

 Despite being small, these scripts have some useful features:

 1. Easy to set up, there is (literally) only one option that you *must* configure.
-2. Will not shut down a machine if there are active Plex streams.
+2. Will not shut down a machine if there are active Plex streams, downloads or transcodes.
 3. Will not force a machine to shut down for a (configurable) period of time after power up.
 This ensures that you can override the script by manually powering on your server and it won't promptly shut it down again.

 ## Download